The Book

 A First Chapter in Full

-A hard copy of the book is part of the Chaptering course, read alongside the three chapters as they unfold.
-If you would like to talk about the work, or about the course the book accompanies, the next step is a conversation.
+A hard copy of the book is included with the Chaptering course, read alongside the three chapters as they unfold.